guillaume-philippon/slam-v2/doc/source/admin.rst

 Administrator Guide
 ===================

-SLAM is splitted into 2 differents components.
-A command line interface project called slam-v2-cli and a Django based web services.
+SLAM is split into 2 different components.
+A command line interface project called slam-v2-cli and a Django based web services called slam-v2.

 This guide will only provide information about web servies.
 For more information about the CLI, you must look at the project pages.